-- Obviously the top block or chip core model netlist is modificated to contains all the clock sub-nets.
-The interface is not changed. - If the top block contains instances of other models and those models contains DFFs that get re-connecteds to the clock sub-nets (from the top level).
-Change both the model netlist and interface to propagate the relevant clock sub-nets to the instanciated model.
-The new model with the added clock signal is renamed with a clocked suffix.
-For example, the sub-block model ram.vst will become ram_clocked.vst.
+- Obviously the top block or chip core model netlist is modified to contain all the clock subnets.
+The interface is not changed. - If the top block contains instances of other models and those models contain DFFs that get re-connected to the clock sub-nets (from the top level).
+Changes both the model netlist and interface to propagate the relevant clock sub-nets to the instanciated model.
+The new model with the added clock signal is renamed with a cts suffix.
+For example, the sub-block model ram.vst will become ram cts.vst.

-If you are to re-run the clock tree plugin on a netlist, be careful to erase any previously generated clocked file (both netlist and layout: rm .clocked.{ap,vst}).
-And restart cgt to clear it's memory cache.
+If you are to re-run the clock tree plugin on a netlist, be careful to erase any previously generated ${cts}$ file (both netlist and layout: ${rm} {cts}.{ap,vst}$).
+And restart ${cgt}$ to clear its memory cache.